Trace signals during simulation

-Connection— Select a signal to connect and display
+Connection— Select signals to connect and display

 Time Span— Set horizontal axis span

-When Time Span is specified as
+When Time Span is set to

-time span to the model's simulation stop time.
+block sets its time span to the model's simulation stop time.

 Min— Set y-axis minimum

-A finite, real, double, scalar value that sets the minimum of the vertical axis on the block's scope display.
+A finite, real, double, scalar value that sets the minimum of the vertical axis on the scope display.

 The Min value must be less than the Max value.